Name: My Story for You – 为了你我愿意热爱整个世

 Initial thoughts/The good and the bad: During the first episodes the drama is so-so.
 It’s difficult to pin down the genre and where the story is heading.
 There is a slow and relaxing unpredictability about it.

-To tell its story, this drama connects big picture events and its trickling down affect.
+To tell its story, this drama connects big picture events and its trickling down effect.
 For example, the tech boom and its rapid crash.
 This “big” issue changed the projection of Chang Gong life (and daily life).

 College: Dropping out, graduating, pursuing postgraduate studies, etc.